cmoro-deusto/docker-play/README.md

 ```
 Remember to change `/home/dordoka/Code` to the directory where your code is stored.

-## Using fig
+## Using docker-compose
-If you have `fig.sh` installed, you can just launch:
+If you have `docker-compose` installed, you can just launch:

 ```
-sudo fig run play
+sudo docker-compose up
 ```

 ### Happy coding! :)